hfdzam/Sales-Growth-Strategy-Based-on-Brand-Storage-and-Color-Preference-Data-Analysis/README.md

 ## Project Overview

 This project analyzes smartphone sales data to uncover market trends related to brand popularity, storage capacities, and color preferences.
-The goal is to provide actionable insights that help optimize sales strategies, inventory management, and marketing efforts, thereby enhancing customer satisfaction and overall business performance.## Overview
+The goal is to provide actionable insights that help optimize sales strategies, inventory management, and marketing efforts, thereby enhancing customer satisfaction and overall business performance.

 ## Notebook Purpose